 If you think you may have been exposed to genital herpes via sexual contact, it's a good idea to seek advice at your local sexual health or genito-urinary medicine (GUM) clinic.

 What does genital herpes testing involve?

 When there's a genital herpes outbreak, a doctor can take a swab from the sores to test for herpes virus, but the swab should be taken within 48 hours of the outbreak.
 Even if your test comes back negative, you may still have genital herpes.
 It may only be possible to confirm the diagnosis if you have recurrent infections.

 Genital herpes blood tests can show whether you have herpes and whether it's type 1 or type 2.
-They can't show where in the body the herpes is likely to break out.
-But if a test shows that you have herpes type 2, most likely your genitals have been infected.
+They can't show where in the body the herpes is likely to break out or when you contracted the infection.

 Where do I get tested for genital herpes?